 Click Save changes.

-What you should get is a nice full-width section ready for some extra elements.
+What you should get is an excellent full-width section ready for some extra elements.

 WPBakery Page Builder comes with its own Custom Heading element.